stakater/mto-docs/content/installation/aws-eks/aws-eks.md

 ## What's Next

 MTO installation has been completed.
-Now we can [create our first tenant using MTO](./create-tenants.md)
+Now we can [create our first tenant on EKS using MTO](./create-tenants.md).